jonaspleyer/cellular_raza/paper.md

 We represent cells by a polygonal collection of vertices connected by springs.
 An inside pressure pushes vertices outwards, creating perfect hexagonal cells.
 Cells are attracting each other but whenever two polygons overlap, a repulsive force acts.
-Cells are placed in a perfect hexagonal grid such that edges and vertices align.
-Their growth rates are chosen from a uniform distribution.
+They are placed in a perfect hexagonal grid such that edges and vertices align and assigned growth rates from a uniform distribution.

 \begin{figure}[!h]
     \includegraphics[width=0.5\textwidth]{figures/snapshot-00000000000000000050.png}